For High School Seniors with Special Needs

 Westfield, MA 01085

 Complete and submit the scholarship application online or download blank forms.
-DO NOT staple or permanently bind any of your application materials in any way.
-Completed application forms can be mailed to:
+Completed applications can be mailed to:

 The Horace Smith Fund